aroche1/SQL_rockbuster_db/README.md

 #### The project's scope is answering the business questions above by quering the necessary data from Rockbuster's database using SQL.
 This database contains information on customers, inventory, rentals, payments, stores, staff, among other relevant/related information.

-#### Aside the data-driven answers the Rockbuster Stealth Management Board expected, some visualizations had to be delivered to make the information more digestable and easy to interpret; follow the Tableau Public links listed below to see the visualizations made to answer the project's objectives.
+#### Aside the expected data-driven answers the Rockbuster Stealth Management Board needed to set the strategy, some visualizations were delivered to make the information digestable and easy to interpret.
+Follow the Tableau Public links listed below to see the visualizations made to answer the project's objectives.

 #### ***Which movies contributed the most/least to revenue gain?***